How to connect your custom domain to Google Sites

 Step 2: Tell Google Sites which custom domain you want to use

-In your Google Site, click the gear icon and select 'custom domain'.
+In your Google Site, click the gear icon and select 'Custom domains'.
 You'll see something like this (except where it says 'googlesites.dev' yours will probably be blank:

-Enter your domain into the 'Connected domains' box, and click 'Add'.
+Enter your domain name into the 'Connected domains' box, and click 'Add'.

 You may have to follow some steps to verify your domain.
 If you are, follow step 4 in Porkbun's instructions.